argent0/site-source/source/articles/2014-03-04/finding-what-is-new-in-your-personl-journal.markdown

 ---
 title: "Finding what is new in your personal journal"
 categories: "article"
+abstract: "An experimental tool that highlights new information and undesirable semantic structures in real time while writing text."
+order: 2
 ---

 I've keep a log of my everyday activities since 2011.
 The goal is to